 3 Types of Wireless Site Surveys

 There are several survey types.
 You will likely encounter all of them in your site's lifetime.
-Each type serves a different purpose, so it's essential to know how they differ.
+Each type serves a different purpose, so knowing how they differ is essential.

 Predictive Site Survey